rolly9992/myDS_course/README.md

 ## Questions Asked
 Looking at the data I asked a few questions:
-1) What is the percent of contracts that had challenges repaying the loan?
+1) If we run this data through machine learning, what would the model consider important?
+What is the percent of contracts that had challenges repaying the loan?
-2) What type of machine learning model would be a good choice to use?
-3) Does the amount of the loan relative to a party's income (whether an individual or corporate entity) have an effect on the default rate?
-NOTE: this is not a variable in the data.
-4) What other variables would the model consider important?
-Can we gain any insights from this?
+2) Could we add a feature?
+If so, what and how would it perform in the model?
+3) What are the odds a customer would have challenges repaying the loan?

 ## Method